When the World Knows Your Name

-When the World Knows Your Name is the second album by the Scottish rock band Deacon Blue.
+When the World Knows Your Name is the second studio album by the Scottish rock band Deacon Blue.
 It was released in 1989 and attained the number 1 chart position in the UK Albums Chart.

 "Real Gone Kid" was the band's first Top 10 hit single in the UK Singles Chart, reaching No. 8 in October 1988.
 "Wages Day", "Fergus Sings the Blues", "Love and Regret" and "Queen of the New Year" also reached the top 30 in the same listing, and all five of the album's singles made the top 10 of the Irish Singles Chart.